code4it-dev/c4it-hugo/content/csharp-tip/029-observablecollection/index.md

 ---
-title: "C# Tip: Observable Collection"
+title: "C# Tip: ObservableCollection - a data type to intercept changes to the collection"
-date: 2024-01-18T14:09:12+01:00
+date: 2024-01-18
-url: /csharptips/post-slug
+url: /csharptips/observablecollection
 draft: false
 categories:
   - CSharp Tips
 tags:
   - CSharp
 toc: false
-summary: "A summary"
+summary: "`ObservableCollection<T>` is a data type that allows you to react when an item is added or removed from the collection.
+Let's learn more!"
 images:
- - /csharptips/post-slug/featuredImage.png
+  - /csharptips/observablecollection/featuredImage.png
 ---

-Imagine you need a way to raise events whenever an item is added or removed to a collection.
+Imagine you need a way to raise events whenever an item is added or removed from a collection.

 Instead of building a new class from scratch, you can use `ObservableCollection<T>` to store items, raise events, and act when the internal state of the collection changes.

 In this article, we will learn how to use `ObservableCollection<T>`, an out-of-the-box collection available in .NET.

-## Introducing ObservableCollection
+## Introducing the ObservableCollection type

 `ObservableCollection<T>` is a generic collection coming from the `System.Collections.ObjectModel` namespace.

-It allows the most common operations such as `Add<T>(T item)` and `Remove<T>(T item)`, as you can expect from most of the collections in .NET.
+It allows the most common operations, such as `Add<T>(T item)` and `Remove<T>(T item)`, as you can expect from most of the collections in .NET.

-However, it implements two interfaces:
+Moreover, it implements two interfaces:

-- `INotifyCollectionChanged` can be used to raise events when the internal collection is changed.
+- `INotifyCollectionChanged` can be used to **raise events when the internal collection is changed**.
-- `INotifyPropertyChanged` can be used to raise events when one of the properties of the changes.
+- `INotifyPropertyChanged` can be used to **raise events when one of the properties of the changes**.

 Let's see a simple example of the usage: